jeremymv2/chef_with_ansible/README.md

 ## Meta-Data Discovery

-An additional benefit that Terraform brings to the table is rudimentary "Service Discovery" by virtue of being able to share meta-data in files between nodes which Ansible and Chef can later leverage during configuration.
+An additional benefit that Terraform provides is rudimentary "Service Discovery" by virtue of being able to share meta-data in files between nodes.
+This allows Ansible and Chef to leverage this data during node configuration.

-## Trying it out
+## Testing it out

-Review the Terraform Plan _defaults_ in `variables.tf` and override as needed in `terraform.tfvars`.
+Review the Terraform Plan _defaults_ in `variables.tf` and provide overrides as needed in `terraform.tfvars`.

 Spin it all up!
 This will run through _all_ the Phases listed above:

 ```
 kitchen test
 ```

-Let's review all the important parts of the `main.tf` Terraform Plan next.

 ### DNA